ymyke/cardio/README.md

     mind that some cards can die during a run but should still keep their stats available.
 How to do that exactly?
 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
+- Resolve the shield deadlock and general deadlock issue.
+Cf. `_has_computer_won` in fightvnc.

 # MVC Thoughts